Did You Know, The Power To Portion Control Is In The Palm Of Your Hand?

-Most of us are very familiar with ‘portion control’ via kitchen tools such as measuring cups, measuring spoons, food scales, etc. But, unless you are a die-hard macro counter, using these tools to measure out each item for every meal of the week can become tedious and stressful.
+Most of us are very familiar with ‘portion control’ via kitchen tools such as measuring cups, measuring spoons, food scales, etc. But, unless you are diligent with measuring out your macros, using these tools to measure out each item for every meal of the week can become tedious and stressful.
 After only a few days this habit normally gets tossed in the trash and our portions go out of control.

 But we are here to show you that there is an easier way to measure portions without all those kitchen tools!

 Have you started to catch on to what the secret may be?
 Portion Control.
 The Power Is In Your Hand.

 Hand!
 Yes!
 Your hand/palm are all you need to create that perfect meal prep!
 Whether you have been a long time kitchen scale and measuring cup user or not, learning these simple portion sizes will allow you to create quick, easy and healthy meals at home and when dining out!